worldbank/stata/docs/README.md

 ## Installing Commands

-Commands can be accessed directly through the [GitHub respository](https://github.com/worldbank/stata/) or by downloading and installing `wb_git_install` [directly](https://github.com/worldbank/stata/tree/master/wb_git_install) which will add the files to Stata on command.
+Commands can be accessed directly through the [World Bank GitHub Stata respository](https://github.com/worldbank/stata/) or by downloading and installing [`wb_git_install`](https://github.com/worldbank/stata/tree/master/wb_git_install) which will add the files to Stata on command.

 # Visual Library